DurbanD/Sliddit/README.md

 Script to browse your current Reddit session as a slideshow.
 Minimal UI, use arrow keys or mouse to navigate.

 ### Overview & Features
 Sliddit fundamentally changes the browsing experience for Reddit.com to a one-link per page semi-full-screen card-like version.
 Navigation can be easily accomplished with the arrow keys or the mouse.
+Easily filter out the results by content type by clicking the wheel in the top left.
+Navigate with the keyboard or mouse.

-#### Interactivity
+#### Interactivity:
+###### Keyboard Shortcuts:
 * Right Arrow (Click or Button Press) - Next Page
 * Left Arrow (Click or Button Press) - Previous Page
+* Up Arrow (Click or Button Press) - Like Post
+* Down Arrow (Click or Button Press) - Dislike Post
 * Escape (Button Press) or X (Click) - Exit Sliddit
-* Posted By (click) - Opens /u/[Posted By]
+* Posted By (click) - Opens /u/[Posted By] in Sliddit
-* Comments (click) - Opens Comments
+* Comments (click) - Opens Comments in Reddit
 * Domain (Click) - Opens link URL
 * Content (Click) - Opens link URL
-* Subreddit (Click) - Opens SubReddit
+* Subreddit (Click) - Opens SubReddit in Sliddit

 Operated by pulling a library of links from the Reddit JSON API from the current user's client, then generating a card per link based while tracking the current position.